Georgia Highlands College uses College Central Network as its official resume and job posting service.

 While many employees are enjoying spending their PTO on vacation in a remote country or hitting the beach, many Americans are on the job hunt.
 No matter the time of year, recruiters are scouring the web looking for top talent and it is a perfect use of your Summer Fridays to apply to a new gig.

-Once you’ve found roles you’re interested in on Glassdoor and clicked apply, it’s time to gear up for the interviews.
+Once you’ve found roles you’re interested in on Glassdoor, Indeed or others, and clicked apply, it’s time to gear up for the interviews.
 Review the possible questions that recruiters and hiring managers will ask, but also prepare a list of questions to ask of them.
 It’s important to spend time figuring out if a company is a right fit for you.

 Here’s your interview cheat sheet: